 All payments shown are subject to businesses trading under 3 years, status and VAT.
 The tax relief shown is for illustration purposes only.
 Please contact us to discuss how tax relief can work for you or alternatively your accountant will be able to clarify matters for you.
 Please note there is a documentation fee due with your first lease payment.
-Options are available at the end of the lease; contact us for more info.
+Options are available at the end of the lease; contact us for more information.

 The main reason that the majority of companies lease rather than purchase equipment is that they use leasing as a method of reducing their tax bills.
 This is because lease rental is 100% tax-deductible, and all payments made for the equipment are written off against the company’s tax bill.
 For any profit-making business, this means a substantial saving in the real cost of acquiring equipment by lease rental.
 This could mean a saving of between 20-40% of the lease payments, depending on the rate of tax you pay*.